WORK on Southampton’s £15m Sea City museum is due to start on Monday.

 The Daily Echo revealed a controversial plan to sell off works from the city’s £180m, largely hidden 3,500 piece art collection, was shelved in February.

-The old magistrates’ courts and central police station will be transformed into two permanent exhibitions, entitled Southampton’s Titanic Story and Gateway to the World.
+The old magistrates’ courts and central police station will be transformed into two permanent exhibitions, entitled Southampton’s Titanic Story and Gateway to

 The main entrance and exit to the museum will be through the existing grand entrance on Havelock Road.